Sequencing coverage and breadth of coverage

 Renesh Bedre 4 minute read

-• Sequencing coverage or depth (coverage and depth are used interchangeably) determines the number of times sequenced nucleotide bases covered the target genome.
+• Sequencing coverage depth determines the number of times sequenced nucleotide bases covered the target genome.
 For example, if genome size is 100 Mbp and you have sequenced 5 M reads of 100 bp size, then sequencing coverage at genome level would be 5X.

 • The breadth of coverage refers to the percentage of genome bases sequenced at a given sequencing depth.
 For example, if 95% of the genome is covered by sequencing at a certain depth.